rhdunn/reecedunn.co.uk/schema/2014/ref.md

   - {'label':      'Listing',
      'added':      '2014-01-14',
      'comment':    'A table or list of items.'}
+  - {'label':      'Manifest',
+     'added':      '2014-01-22',
+     'comment':    'A multi-file archive-based document.',
+     'subClassOf': '#Listing'}
+  - {'label':      'ManifestItem',
+     'added':      '2014-01-22',
+     'comment':    'A file in a multi-file archive-based document.', 'subClassOf': '#Entry'}
 properties:
   - {'label':         'entries',
      'added':         '2014-01-14',
-     'comment':       'An RDF list of ref:Entry objects that constitute the listing contents.'}
+     'comment':       'An RDF list of ref:Entry objects that constitute the listing contents.', 'domain':        '#Listing'}
+  - {'label':         'hasManifestItem',
+     'added':         '2014-01-22',
+     'comment':       'The URI of a ref:ManifestItem that is a part of this multi-file archive-based document.', 'domain':        '#Manifest',
+     'range':         '#ManifestItem'}
   - {'label':         'level',
      'added':         '2014-01-14',
      'comment':       'The depth of the entry.',